Missing the Medicare Initial Enrollment Period

 2. What is the Initial Enrollment Period?

 The Initial Enrollment Period is your first chance to sign up for Medicare.
-It lasts seven months—three months before you turn 65, your birthday month, and three months after.
+It lasts seven months—for most, it is the three months before you turn 65, your birthday month, and three months after.
+However, if your birthday falls on the first day of the month, Medicare treats you as if you were born in the previous month.
+In that case, your Initial Enrollment Period will begin one month earlier than usual.

 3. What is the General Enrollment Period?